GarreauArthur/ldl/100daysolmlcode/log.md

 * watch a little bit of yesterday video <https://youtu.be/tYYVSEHq-io>
 GOAL : watch all the vid rapidly https://youtu.be/tYYVSEHq-io?t=1577 start implementing a RNN or LSTM or GRU with tensorflow keras keno, google colab

+# day 24: 2019-01-26

+* I am starting to be a little mad, I have been trying to implement a RNN using tensorflow for the stupid keno projet for 3 days, and I am wasting a lot of time to do something that should be simple.
+I thought there would be an example of how to do it with keras on the tensorflow website, but no, they use the old fashion data flow.
+Because I don't use tensorflow enough, because I didn't spend enough time in it, I don't remember/know how it works, so I decided to learn more about it and started looking at Josh Gordon's video, but he says "if you see that type of code, run away", and he's like we're going to show you how to do this amazing cool stuff and 10 seconds later start a notebook to classify fashion-NMIST.
+So 2h for not much, no thank you, so let's try to dig deeper, and find Sequence Models in keras.
+There is CuDNNLSTM, ok nice.
+But, then we can see another problem of the tensorflow doc : it doesn't give a hint on how to use it, how to format the input data, what's the output, how to "build the model"...
+For example : 'units : positive integer, dimnesionality of the output space'.
+What does that even mean ?
+Dimensionality of the output space, is that the number of outputs, is that the shape of the output, is that the number of LSTM cells, I mean wtf, can't you just write "number of output nodes".
+Let's watch some tuto on how to implement LSTM with tensorflow and keras.
+Nice the tutorials doesn't explain anything I don't already know, and some of them litteraly say "I don't know" ; ok I am mad, I am just going to dive into the doc, search on stackoverflow and do it the hard way, It's probably going to be easier and faster -.-

+# day 25: 2019-01-27

+* 1h a day every day, makes me do bad things, because I need to do it, and it's very short I try to do what I need to do as fast as possible without thinking too much, without automating things.
+I am very disappointed by myself, I need to work harder, so let's start doing thing properly.
+* let's create a proper dataset for Keno, by web scrapping the data and process it to create a ready-to-use dataset
+  * script scra.py to scrap the web page, get the numbers, transform them in one-hot vectors and create CSV file, it was really fucking easy, I really need to stop being lazy it makes my life harder